 Publishing your words might not have consequences of eating or not, but there should be some stakes that make hitting publish necessary.
 Does this story need to be told?
 Do your words expose a piece of yourself?
 Does someone need to hear what you’re saying?

 Ultimately Born to Run was a huge hit.
 It propelled Bruce Springsteen and the E Street Band to tour North America and Europe.
 His record contract would be renewed and ultimately send him on a path towards induction in the Rock and Roll Hall of Fame.
 Though, he still had bills to pay.

-Springsteen explains that it took seven years after Born to Run was released — a full ten years after his first contract was signed — before he became truly profitable.
-Granted, some of this was due to bad contracts and deals in his early days but there is still a lesson to learn.
+Springsteen explains that it took seven years after Born to Run released — a full ten years after his first contract was signed before becoming truly profitable.
+Granted, some of this was due to bad contracts and deals in his early days, but there is still a lesson to learn.